niuers/niuers.github.io/_posts/2021-04-14-Python Binary Search.md

   - summary
 ---

+0. Once you understand the concept of lower bound and upper bound, you will notice that in general, there are only two ways to code binary search: find lower bound or find upper bound.

 1. `bisect_left(a, x, lo=0, hi=len(a))`:
     1. If `x` is already present in `a`, the insertion point will be before (**to the left of**) any existing entries.
 The return value is suitable for use as the first parameter to `list.insert()` assuming that `a` is already sorted.
     2. The returned insertion point `i` partitions the array `a` into two halves so that `all(val < x for val in a[lo:i])` for the left side and `all(val >= x for val in a[i:hi])` for the right side.